 Discriminative model tends to have high variance (overfitting).
 That is why bagging / boosting are used to average out the variance.

 The consensus states that discriminative classifiers, as the more 'direct' method, almost always outperforms generative one.
 However, the best choice eventually depends on which assumption our data fits better.
 Let's make two examples

-K-Means and Gaussian mixture model (GMM) are examplified here.
+K-Means and Gaussian mixture model (GMM) are exemplified here.
 Both methods are used in unsupervised clustering.
-Since the latent variables (membershipp of each data point) are unknown and direct MLE is impossible, they applies EM strategy in a very similar fashion to approach the optimal solution.
+Since the latent variables (membership of each data point) are unknown and direct MLE is impossible, they applie EM strategy in a very similar fashion to approach the optimal solution.

 K-Means: As a discriminative & nonparametric method, K-Means iteratively assigns data membership based on WCSS (within-cluster sum of squares) update centroid to optimal fitting position.

-GMM: As generative & nonparametric model, Gaussian mixture iteratively assigns the data membership based on whaterver used for loss function and update distribution to optimal fitting position.
+GMM: As generative & nonparametric model, Gaussian mixture iteratively assigns the data membership based on whatever used for loss function and update distribution to optimal fitting position.

 In terms of constrains, Gaussian mixture of course requires the data to be normally distributed.
 K-Means on the other hand has a number of picky constrains.